mlutfy/civicrm_l10n/README.txt

 KNOWN ISSUES:
 -------------

-- Drupal complains that 8 strings have illegal HTML (on aprox.
-10 230 strings).
+- Drupal may complain that some strings have illegal HTML.
+  See the section "non-imported strings" below for more information.
 - Plural forms might not be managed correctly (not tested).

 INSTALL: